llmcosts/llmcosts-python/docs/configuration.md

 export SQLITE_CALLBACK_TARGET_PATH="./data"    # SQLite database location
 export TEXT_CALLBACK_TARGET_PATH="./logs"      # Text file location
 ```

+**🔒 Your Provider Keys Stay Private**: LLMCosts only needs its own API key.
+Your existing LLM provider API keys (OpenAI, Anthropic, etc.) remain yours and are used exactly as before - LLMCosts never sees them.

 When environment variables are set, you can omit the `api_key` parameter: